Last Updated on September 24, 2022

 They can be caused by hormone shifts, deficiencies in specific nutrients that the craved food contains, sociocultural factors, and more.

 When it comes to craving cheese, it often indicates a lack of essential nutrients in the diet, including calcium.
 This food craving makes sense as calcium needs are very high during pregnancy to support strong bones, nerves, muscles, and much more (source: American Pregnancy Association).

 Calcium works together with vitamin D, found in dairy products as well, to prevent the parathyroid gland from releasing a hormone that works to weaken and soften the bones (source: Johns Hopkins Medical School).
 This weakening of the bones is called osteoporosis and can lead to an increased risk of bone fractures.

 Cheese cravings in pregnancy may also indicate a lack of adequate protein in the diet.
 The American Pregnancy Association recommends that pregnant women consume between 75 and 100 grams of protein daily.

 Protein plays a role in the function of every body system from the muscular system to the immune system to the urinary system.
 Protein is found in meat, poultry, fish, dairy, such as cheese, and some vegetable sources, such as tofu.

 Does Craving Cheese Mean I’m Having a Boy or Girl?

 It is a common myth that craving cheese during pregnancy may indicate whether or not you are having a boy or a girl.
 However, it is simply that – a myth!
-While it can be a fun guessing game of sorts, there is no scientific evidence that craving cheese means anything more than a nutrient deficiency or hormonal changes.
+While it can be a fun guessing game of sorts, there is no scientific evidence that craving cheese means anything more than a nutritional deficiency or hormonal changes.

 Is Craving Cheese an Early Sign of Pregnancy?